 Where to Stay

-I would suggest booking accommodation anywhere near the centre for your first visit.
+I would suggest booking accommodation near the historic city centre for your first visit.
 I made the mistake of booking a B&B closer to the station and a 20-minute walk into Verona.

-I underestimated how tired I would be after walking around for the entire day, and then I didn’t want to walk back into Verona for dinner.
-I ended up moving to a small hotel close to Piazza Bra after two nights and was much happier.
+I underestimated how tired I would be after walking around the entire day, and then I didn’t want to walk back into Verona for dinner.
+So I moved to a small hotel close to Piazza Bra after two nights and was much happier.